KilloPillers/UntitledShipGame/README.md

 **Document the sound style.**

 The music was focused on having a short and concise melody surrounded by a complex rhythm, originally very mellow but increasingly fast as the hazards of the setting become more lethal.
-Bells are used for the underwater setting, mixed with digital pads considering the mix with technology and alien life.
+Bells and high-reverb are used for the underwater setting, mixed with digital pads considering the mix with technology and alien life.
 I placed special attention to atmosphere for this game's soundtrack, as I believe that was an important goal for all members of the team.

 Sound effects use heavily modified chip-noises, which served well for not being too annoying when played often, fitting with the pixel art style, and being snappy / recognizeable.